 The drainage design shall ensure no increase in flood risk to the site, or the downstream catchment.
 Reference should be made to the Dún Laoghaire-Rathdown County Council Stormwater Management Policy for details of the assessment process.
-Considerable detail on the process and design of SuDS is also provided in C753, and the forthcoming Dublin SuDS Manual and the Greater Dublin Strategic Drainage Study.
+Considerable detail on the process and design of SuDS is also provided in C753, and the forthcoming Dublin SuDS Manual, the Greater Dublin Strategic Drainage Study, and more details and guidance are available on the 'Irish SuDS: Guidance and Tools' website.

 Master planning of development sites should ensure that existing flow routes are maintained, through the use of green infrastructure.
 Where possible, and particularly in areas of new development, floor levels should at a minimum be 300mm above adjacent roads and hard standing areas to reduce the consequences of any localised flooding.
 Where this is not possible, an alternative design appropriate to the location may be prepared.
-The surface water flood locations are indicated as both historical and predicated areas of flood risk concern on the Flood Zone maps.
+The surface water flood locations are indicated as both historical and predicated areas of flood risk concern on the Flood Zone map.
 A more rigorous design approach will be required in locations indicated to be at, or near these locations.
 Further discussion with the Municipal Services Section of Dún Laoghaire-Rathdown County Council is recommended in this situation.